LAST UPDATED: August 21, 2023

 They include discount foreign exchange services, cross-border banking solutions and U.S. dollar credit cards.
 The services that are right for you will depend on your individual needs, so it pays to do your homework.

 You can learn more about currency exchange options for snowbirds here.
+In addition, Snowbird Advisor offers an exclusive currency exchange program with preferred exchange rates that Snowbird Advisor members can take advantage of.

-If you plan on spending your winters in the U.S., you’ll want to learn about cross border banking solutions for snowbirds.
+If you plan on spending your winters in the U.S., you’ll want to learn about cross-border banking solutions for snowbirds.

 You’ll want to make sure your travel documents like your passport are in order before you leave, and if you don’t have NEXUS, you might want to consider applying.
 Here’s our snowbird guide to passports, NEXUS and other travel documents.